nyuichi/satysfi-base/README.md

 - `code2`: display program sources with syntax highlight
 - `derive`: display proof trees

+All files under `zrbase` are originally written by Takayuki YATO and licensed under MIT.

 ## Convention

 As of this writing, we have not yet fixed a coding convention to be used throughout the library.